Home Solar Savings Calculator

 Is solar worth it for my home?

-For most US homeowners with a south- or west-facing roof and an electric bill above $100/month, solar pays back in 7–11 years and produces free electricity for 15+ years after that.
-The biggest variables are your utility rate, peak sun hours, and whether you can claim the 30% federal tax credit.
+For most US homeowners with a south- or west-facing roof and an electric bill above $100/month, solar pays back in 8 to 14 years and produces free electricity for a decade or more after that.
+Since the federal residential tax credit ended after 2025, the biggest variables left are your utility rate and your peak sun hours.

-Homes in high-rate states like California, Massachusetts, or Hawaii see the fastest payback.
-In low-rate states like Washington or Louisiana, payback can stretch past 12 years — solar still saves money, just more slowly.
+Homes in high-rate states like California, Massachusetts, or Hawaii see the fastest payback, often under 8 years and sometimes near 5.
+In low-rate, low-sun states like Washington, payback can stretch past 16 years.
+Solar still saves money there, just more slowly.

-How is the federal solar tax credit (ITC) calculated?
+Can I still claim the federal solar tax credit (ITC)?

 Should I buy, finance, or lease solar panels?

 Cash purchase gives the highest lifetime savings and shortest payback.
-Solar loans let you keep the ITC and add 1–3 years to payback depending on the rate — total 25-year savings are nearly identical to cash if rates are reasonable.
+Solar loans add 1 to 3 years to payback depending on the rate, but total 25-year savings stay close to cash if rates are reasonable.

 Does net metering affect my savings?

 Net metering lets your utility credit you for excess solar power you export to the grid.
-This calculator assumes a 1:1 credit — every kWh you send back offsets a kWh you later draw.
-That's still standard in most of the US.
+This calculator assumes a 1:1 credit: every kWh you send back offsets a kWh you later draw.
+That's still standard in much of the US.

-Some states have moved to lower export rates: California's NEM 3.0 credits exports at roughly 25% of the retail rate, which can cut bill savings 20–40% for typical homes without batteries.
+Some states have moved to lower export rates.
+California's NEM 3.0 credits exports at roughly 25% of the retail rate, which can cut bill savings 20 to 40 percent for typical homes without batteries.
 Check your utility's current net-metering policy before signing a quote.

 How accurate are these savings estimates?

-The math is standard solar engineering: annual usage from your bill, system size from NREL peak sun hours, and an 0.8 derate factor for real-world losses (panel temperature, inverter, wiring).
-Cost assumes $3.00–$3.50 per installed watt — the 2024 US average for residential systems.
+The math is standard solar engineering: annual usage from your bill, system size from NREL peak sun hours, and a 0.8 derate factor for real-world losses (panel temperature, inverter, wiring).
+Cost assumes $2.50 to $3.25 per installed watt, the 2026 US average for residential systems.

 Actual quotes vary by installer, roof complexity, equipment brand, and local incentives that aren't modeled here (state rebates, SREC markets, utility-specific programs).
-Use this calculator to size up the opportunity, then get 2–3 quotes before signing anything.
+Use this calculator to size up the opportunity, then get 2 to 3 quotes before signing anything.

 How long do solar panels last?